Illinois Compiled Statutes

 development partnership a Community Development Entity or a low-profit (B Corporation) or not-for-profit organization, as defined by Section 501(c)(3) of the Internal Revenue Code; or

-(5) the qualified historic structure is located in an
+(5) the structure is located in an area declared

-area declared under an Emergency Declaration or Major Disaster Declaration under the federal Robert T. Stafford Disaster Relief and Emergency Assistance Act.
+under an Emergency Declaration or Major Disaster Declaration under the federal Robert T. Stafford Disaster Relief and Emergency Assistance Act.
+The declaration must be no older than 3 years at the time of application.

-(b) The annual aggregate program allocation of $15,000,000 set forth in subsection (a) shall be allocated by the Division, in such proportion as determined by the Department, on a per calendar basis twice in each year that the program is in effect, provided that: (i) the amount initially allocated by the Division for any one calendar application period shall not exceed 65% of the total allowable amount and (ii) any portion of the allocated allowable amount remaining unused as of the end of any of the second calendar application period of a given calendar year shall be rolled into and added to the total allocated amount for the next available calendar year.
-The qualified rehabilitation plan must meet a readiness test, as defined in the rules created by the Division, in order for the Applicant to qualify.
-Applicants that qualify under this Act will be placed in a queue based on the date and time the application is received until such time as the application period total allowable amount is reached.
-Applicants must reapply for each application period.
+(b) The annual aggregate authorization of $15,000,000 set forth in subsection (a) shall be allocated by the Division, in such proportion as determined by the Director twice in each calendar year that the program is in effect, provided that the amount initially allocated by the Division for the first calendar year application period shall not exceed 65% of the total amount available for allocation.
+Any unallocated amount remaining as of the end of the second application period of a given calendar year shall be rolled over and added to the total authorized amount for the next available calendar year.
+The qualified rehabilitation plan must meet a readiness test, as defined by the Division, in order for the application to qualify.
+In any given application period, applications that qualify under this Act will be prioritized as set forth in subsection (a) and placed in a queue based on the date and time the application is received.
+Applicants whose applications qualify but do not receive an allocation must reapply to be considered in subsequent application periods.

-2023, subject to appropriation and prior to equal disbursement to the Division, moneys in the Historic Property Administrative Fund shall be used, beginning at the end of the first fiscal year after the effective date of this Act, to hire a qualified third party to prepare a biennial report to assess the overall effectiveness of this Act from the qualified rehabilitation projects under this Act completed in that year and in previous years.
-Baseline data of the metrics in the report shall be collected at the initiation of a qualified rehabilitation project.
+(c) Subject to appropriation to the Division, moneys in the Historic Property Administrative Fund shall be used, on a biennial basis, beginning at the end of the second fiscal year after the effective date of this Act, to hire a qualified third party to prepare a biennial report to assess the overall impact of this Act from the qualified rehabilitation plans under this Act completed in that year and in previous years.
+Baseline data of the metrics in the report shall be collected at the initiation of a qualified rehabilitation plan.
 The overall economic impact shall include at least:

 (1) the number of applications, project locations,